Skip to main content

 Welcome

-At Sonoma State University, the philosophy department specializes in the study of ethics and values.
+At Sonoma State University, the Department of Philosophy specializes in the study of ethics, justice, and values.
 Students critically examine life's deepest questions, and learn how to evaluate solutions to vital problems and debates in contemporary society.
 If you are curious about the origins of value, or what makes life worth living, or how to promote the public good, then majoring in philosophy is a smart choice.

 A degree in philosophy provides excellent training for critical thinking, writing and speaking.
 Philosophy majors regularly place in the top five in the LSAT (the law school entrance exam), the GMAT (the business school entrance exam), and the GRE (the graduate school entrance exam).
 Employers prize philosophy majors for their ability to think on their own, solve problems, and adapt to novel circumstances.
 Philosophy majors have a return on their investment that is comparable to engineering majors and their mid-career salaries are the highest outside of the stem fields.